dascentral/dotfiles/software/zsh.md

 ## Themes

 Oh My Zsh has a great number of [themes](https://github.com/robbyrussell/oh-my-zsh/wiki/themes) to help you customize your terminal session.
-These are a few that I like, with "af-magic" serving as my current favorite.
+Below is a list of themes that I like. "af-magic" and "blinks" are my favorites.

 * af-magic
+* blinks
 * candy
 * frontcube
 * michelebologna
 * wezm+

-Enable af-magic via the following:
+Enable af-magic via the following command:

 ```bash
 sed -i '.original' "s/robbyrussell/af-magic/g" /Users/${USER}/.zshrc